Nikephoros II Phokas: Civil administration

 Nikephoros' popularity was largely based on his conquests.
 Due to the resources he allocated to his army, Nikephoros was compelled to exercise a rigid economic policy in other departments.
 He retrenched court largess and curtailed the immunities of the clergy, and while he had an ascetic disposition, he forbade the foundation of new monasteries.
 By his heavy imposts and the debasement of the Byzantine currency, along with the enforcement and implementation of taxes across the centralized regions of the empire, he forfeited his popularity with the people and gave rise to riots.

 Nikephoros also disagreed with the church on theological grounds.
-He wished the church to elevate those soldiers who died in battle against the Saracens to the positions of martyrs in the church — similar to the status of "Shahid" which the Emperor's Muslim foes bestowed on their own fallen soldiers.
+He wished the church to elevate those soldiers who died in battle against the Saracens to the positions of martyrs in the church – similar to the status of "Shahid" which the Emperor's Muslim foes bestowed on their own fallen soldiers.
 In the Christian context, this was a highly controversial and unpopular demand.

 In 967, he sparked a controversy in the capital by making a display of his military maneuvers in the Hippodrome similar in style to those displayed by the emperor Justinian centuries earlier preceding the Nika riots and its violent suppression within the stadium itself.
 The crowd within the Hippodrome panicked and began a stampede to retreat from the stadium, resulting in numerous deaths.
+In order to repopulate the regained lands in the East, he invited the Syriac Orthodox patriarch John VII Sarigta and his community to live in these lands.
+The Syriac community subsequently experienced a golden age with many monasteries founded, especially in the region around Melitene, such as the Monastery of Bārid, where John VII Sarigta and his successors came to reside.

 Nikephoros was the author of extant treatises on military tactics, most famously the Praecepta Militaria, which contains valuable information on the art of war in his time, and the less-known On Skirmishing (Περὶ Παραδρομῆς Πολέμου), which concerned guerrilla-like tactics for defense against a superior enemy invasion force along the eastern frontier; though it purports that the tactics were no longer needed since the danger of the Muslim states to the east had subsided.
 It is likely that this latter work, at least, was not composed by the Emperor but rather for him; translator and editor George T. Dennis suggests that it was perhaps written by his brother Leo Phokas, then Domestic of the West.
 Nikephoros was a very devout man, and he helped his friend, the monk Athanasios, found the monastery of Great Lavra on Mount Athos.